igogorevi4/Zabbix-Extensions/Templates/PostgreSQL/README.md

 after changing configuring psql sometimes it has to restart postgresql service (not reload)

 PostgreSQL monitoring with Zabbix.
-This configurations was tested on postgres 10.1 and zabbix-server 3.0
+This configuration was tested on postgres 10.1 and zabbix-server 3.0

 based on pgCayenne